weasel-0/blog/src/content/pins/First.md

 ---
 title: "First post"
-description: "Lorem ipsum"
+description: "This won't be displayed"
 pubDate: "Jul 08 2022"
-# heroImage: "/blog-placeholder-1.jpg"
 ---

-# check

-Hello from my new section!!
+Hello there